kieckhafer/dnvr-notary/index.markdown

 ## About

-DNVR Notary is owned and operated by Erik Kieckhafer, a member of the National Notary Association, and commissioned in Colorado as a Notary Public amd Signing Agent.
+DNVR Notary is owned and operated by Erik Kieckhafer, a member of the National Notary Association, commissioned in Colorado as a Notary Public and Signing Agent.
 Services are available 24/7.

 ## Pricing